yimengq/Small_VineRobot_Electronics/Software/Arduino/CameraWebServer/README.md

 cv2.
 The video is accessed at `http://<IP_addr>:81/stream`.
 IMU telemetry
 is accessible at `http://<IP_addr>/telemetry` and servo commands can be
 sent via HTTP post to `http://<IP_addr>/servo`.
 Again, see
 `Software/testing.py` for example cases of each.

+Run `python3 testing.py` for a simple 10-second sequence that displays
+live video, locally logs IMU telemetry, and sends a test servo command.